limianwang/osmos-lite/README.md

 - **Don't replace developer knowledge.** Osmos is designed to be a generic ODM that will work well with just about any data store that supports CRUD operations.
 However, it is _not_ meant to be an abstraction layer; instead, it assumes that developers know best, and provides only a simple interface that can be easily extended through plugins.

-The current version of Osmos only supports Riak, but it should be easy to [write drivers](https://github.com/mtabini/osmos/blob/master/docs/drivers/drivers.md) for just about any data store—and contributions are warmly welcome!
+The current version of Osmos only supports Riak and Redis, but it should be easy to [write drivers](https://github.com/mtabini/osmos/blob/master/docs/drivers/drivers.md) for just about any data store—and contributions are warmly welcome!

 ## Installation